grafana/xk6-dashboard/README.md

 https://xk6-dashboard.netlify.app/?endpoint=http%3A%2F%2F127.0.0.1%3A5665%2F
 ```

-You can create your own dashboard UI and pass it's URL in `ui` parameter.
+You can create your own dashboard UI and pass its URL in `ui` parameter.
 The source code for default UI can be found in [ui](ui) directory.
 It is a simple static web page, can be hosted at any web hosting provider.

 > The default UI currently in very early state, will be improved soon.
 Since UI is not bundled into extension, you do not need to recompile k6 binary to get new UI version.